NodeMixaholic/gems2/README.md

 # Tutorial

 1. Create a new directory with a decent name "example: gems-exp-build"
-2. Put my fork of "bootloader" by rust-osdev ( https://github.com/sparksammy/bootloader ) into the directory (keep it in it's folder and the name of the folder!)
-3. Put this project in there too (again, keep it in the folder it comes with and it's name!)
+2. Put this project in there too (again, keep it in the folder it comes with and it's name!)
-4. cd into "gemsExp-main"
+3. cd into "gems2-main"
-5. run compile.sh
+4. run compile.sh
-6. if things break, try doing what the mythically magic terminal tells you to do.
+5. if things break, try doing what the mythically magic terminal tells you to do.
-7. and then repeat steps 5 and 6 until it outputs something like "Created bootable disk image at bootloader-main/target/x86_64-bootloader/release/boot-bios-GEMS-EXPERIENCE.img"
-8. Binaries are compiled to the folder "bootloader-main/target/x86_64-bootloader/release/"
+6. repeat steps 4 and 5